dss99911/kotlin-simple-architecture/README.md

 ### Running Sample in Local
 - run backend `sh sh/runBackendLocal.sh`
 - run android `sh sh/installAndroid.sh` (you can run with android Studio configuration)
-- run ios : open xcode with path `sample/sample-native` (I tried `sh sh/installIos.sh`, it was working. but now not working. need to fix)
+- run ios : open xcode with path `sample/sample-native` (I tried `sh sh/installIos.sh`, it was working. but now not working. may be related to Xcode 12 for swiftUI 2.0. let's check again when it's publicly released)

 # Test on local